dumbie/CtrlUI/Readme.txt

 - A DirectInput game controller connected through DirectXInput.

 | Special thanks
-IGDB, HidLibrary, ScpDriver and LibreHardwareMonitor.
+IGDB, HidLibrary, ScpDriver, SteamKit2 and LibreHardwareMonitor.

 | Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.